Gilgamech/website/www/Gillogisms.md

 1. Pandora Nexus - sync your bookmarks across your browsers!
 (Commentary on overused names.) - 2014
 1. Pantheon of skypatron deities - Brahma, Crow, Odin,天神 (Tiān shén), YHWH (Yehova), Ζεύς (Zeus, 'zey-oos'), et al - and they have 'shifts' running the world. - 2017
 1. Parasocial relationships aren't healthy. -  2023
+1. Part of why Hollywood exists is to spread classified project cover stories.
+Hollywood is a Plausible Deniability Machine, being fed bits and pieces of classified projects and programs, to write fantastical stories around these.
+Then, when someone tries to research the actual classified project, they can't get through the creative cover project's SEO.
+And people think they're talking about the creative cover project when they mention the actual classified project.
+This is literally why the movie Stargate (1994) was created - as a cover for Project Star Gate, and the following Stargate SG1 TV show had several episodes lampshading their plausible deniability role in covering for hundreds or thousands of US Military classified projects.
+It started before military tanks, with the cover story being that they were huge water tanks to hydrate trench troops. - 2021
 1. Particle means the self-propagating set of transverse waves in 2 media.
 We only see the one path actually occur.
 1. Parting fools from their money - it's like fools line up for the honor, treat the parting as an admission fee, and the fools just hope for a good show.
 (Does this put Stater & Waldorf on the same footing as crypto nerds?)
 1. Peace Through Victory.
 Because anything less is just a participation trophy.